GreyCloudDev/AWS-Resume/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is created as a use for a Todo List.
+This project is created as a use for a personal site.

 <p align="right">(<a href="#top">back to top</a>)</p>